Georgia city rules that people must lock empty vehicles when guns are inside

 “We are not trying to take anybody’s guns — that is a constitutional right granted by the Second Amendment," Johnson, a Democrat, told reporters.
 "But we do think with the right comes a responsibility to maintain and secure this right.
 I am still going to carry my gun.
 But I am also going to lock my gun up."

-The ordinance passed Thursday will also require people to report gun thefts to police within 24 hours.
-City officials plan to begin enforcement after a 90-day educational campaign.
+The ordinance passed April 11 will also require people to report gun thefts to police within 24 hours.
+Enforcement began on April 15 when Savannah Mayor Van Johnson signed the ordinance into law, although there is also a 90-day educational campaign.
 No one spoke against the ordinance during public comment, while it was supported by members of Moms Demand Action for Gun Sense in America.

 The move is part of a focus by gun control advocates on keeping guns secured.
 They unsuccessfully pushed in Georgia's legislative session earlier this year to give people a $300 state income tax credit to pay for gun locks, gun safes and safety classes.
 The focus on safety partly reflects that more restrictive measures are blocked because Georgia's state government is controlled by Republicans and because recent U.S. Supreme Court rulings have left many gun control measures on shaky legal footing.

-Note: This story was first published on April 12, 2024, and erroneously said the city would not begin enforcing the law until after a 90-day education period.
-The story was updated on April 19, 2024, to correct that enforcement began on April 15 when Savannah Mayor Van Johnson signed the ordinance into law, although there is also a 90-day educational campaign.